Creating an enabling home for someone living with dementia

 There are benefits, grants and schemes available to make your home more energy efficient.
 Age Scotland offer free energy advice workshops, which cover a range of topics including energy efficiency, accessing benefits and financial support which could help with energy costs, and looking at future options for heating.

-Sign up for one of Age Scotland's free energy advice workshops for more information on how to keep energy costs down and your home warm.
+Sign up for more information on how to keep energy costs down.

 Councils have a duty to provide assistance to make a house suitable for a disabled person.
 The council must give a “mandatory grant” for any changes that they consider to be essential.
 Grants can be given to adapt a house to enable access to the toilet, bath or shower, wash hand basin and sink.
 This could include installing handrails, a level access shower or lowering worktops.
 The minimum level of grant is 80% of the cost.
 If the person with dementia receives any of the following benefits, they will get a 100% grant, meeting all the costs of the work: